burger

 2. Click directly on the name assigned to the product concerned.

-3. Click the Connect a service button:
+3. Click on the Connect a service button:

 4. Click on Create an email address:

-8. Finalize the order:
+8. Complete the order:

 Use your Starter products